Tax jurisdiction

 - In Canada, there's a federal jurisdiction and four provincial jurisdictions (Québec, British Columbia, Manitoba, and Saskatchewan).

-🔎 You can read more about taxes around the world on this article from our blog.
+🔎 You can read more about tax jurisdictions on our blog article.